Skip to content

 Further information on Council’s financial position can be found in our 2024/25 Operational Plan, which is available here: 2024/25 Operational Plan.

-Council intends to discuss the potential application for a permanent SRV of 38.88% over two years.
+Council consulted on a permanent SRV of 38.88% over two years.
 The 38.88% is comprised of a 24% increase in the first year (2025/26) and a 12% increase in year two (2026/27).
+This included an assumed rate peg of 5% in both years.

 2025/26 2026/27 Cumulative